cinvesrob/Aria/README.txt

   * A FAQ (Frequently Asked Questions) list, at <http://robots.mobilerobots.com/FAQ.html>
   * A knowlege base of information on robot hardware and software, at <http://robots.mobilerobots.com>
   * All robot and device manuals
-  * The Aria-Users mailing list, where you can discuss Aria with other users and MobileRobots software developers:
+  * The Aria-Users mailing list, where you can discuss ARIA with other users and MobileRobots software developers:
       * Search the archives at <http://robots.mobilerobots.com/archives/aria-users/threads.html>
       * Join the list at <http://robots.mobilerobots.com/archives/aria-info.html>
   * Information on contacting MobileRobots technical support.

+Visit the MobileRobots support site at <http://robots.mobilerobots.com>

 License and Sharing
 ===================

-ARIA is released under the GNU Public License, which means that if you distribute any work which uses ARIA, you must distribute the entire source code to that work under the GPS as well.
+ARIA is released under the GNU Public License (GPL) v.2, which means that if you distribute any work which uses ARIA, you must distribute the entire source code to that work under the GPL as well.
 Read the included LICENSE text for details.
-We open-sourced ARIA under GPL with full source code not only for your convenience, but also so that you can share your enhancements to the software.
-If you wish your enhancements to make it into our future ARIA versions, you will need to assign the copyright on those changes to Adept.
-Contact lafary@mobilerobots.com with these changes or with questions about this.
+We open-sourced ARIA under GPL with full source code not only for your convenience, but also so that you can share your work and enhancements to the software.
+If you wish your ARIA changes to make it into our future ARIA versions, you will need to assign the copyright on those changes to Adept.
+Contact support@mobilerobots.com with these changes or with questions about this.

 Accordingly, please do share your work, and please sign up for the